nick-enoent/sosdb-grafana/README.md

 ========

 This is a django project that provides SOS support for Grafana.
-It relies on sosdb-ui SOS, and apache.
+It relies on sosdb-ui DSOS, and apache.

 Installation
 ============
 Install Dependencies:
     sosdb-ui
     SOS
-    sosds (Grafana datasource for SOS)
+    dsosds (Grafana datasource for DSOS)
     Grafana

 Install package from source